Updated on August 29, 2018

 Sony provides a wide variety of stakeholders with environmental information in an accurate, timely and continuous manner.
-Sony also holds events and participates in exhibitions with environmental themes and actively promotes environmental education with the aim of encouraging greater general awareness of environmental issues.
+Sony also holds events with environmental themes and actively promotes environmental education with the aim of encouraging greater general awareness of environmental issues.

-At the 2016 and 2017 Sony Open in Hawaii, a PGA Tour event,* Sony Electronics Inc. (SEL) in the United States once again worked toward conducting an environmentally conscious event.
-In advance of the tournament each year, SEL organized consumer electronics recycling events, and during the tournament spectators were encouraged to recycle their waste as well and to use public transportation, bicycles, and other low-impact means of transportation to attend the event.
+Since 2015, Sony Electronics Inc. (SEL) in the United States has worked with partners to conduct an environmentally conscious Sony Open in Hawaii, a PGA Tour event.*1 In advance of the tournament, SEL supported a consumer electronics recycling event as well as a beach cleanup event.
+During the tournament, spectators are encouraged to recycle their waste as well and to use public transportation, bicycles, and other low-impact means of transportation to attend the event.
 Styrofoam containers were phased out from food serving at the event with support from vendors, sponsors, Waialae Country Club and others.
-Sony Open in Hawaii was honored as a recipient of the Hawaii Green Event Award by the State of Hawaii in 2016 as the largest event receiving the honor, and again in 2017 with improvement in the score by 17%.
+The Sony Open in Hawaii has been recognized by receiving the Hawaii Green Event Certification by the State of Hawaii for three consecutive years.

 As a company that uses chemical substances, Sony discloses information on emissions of such substances and exchanges views on safety and environmental issues with residents in the vicinity of its sites, as well as with local authorities, with the aim of reinforcing mutual understanding.
 For instance, Sony Semiconductor Corporation actively participates in local community events and organizes its own interactive events at all of its in-plant.
 The company also holds tours of its manufacturing plants, during which it explains to visitors how wastewater is processed by environmental-related equipment.